A guide to writing pregnant characters

 This guide to writing pregnant characters was written for us by Marian Andersen aka Nightscarling.

 In the course of writing cooperative stories or play by post role plays its not uncommon for characters to form personal and intimate relationships.
 Occasionally these relationships result in pregnancy.
 The problem then comes up, how do you write for your now pregnant character when you personally have never been pregnant?
+Here you will get a best gynaecologist in melbourne, do visit.
 What does it feel like?
 How does it change you?
 What about all those things that people just don’t actually talk about?

 There are a few misconceptions I will address but I’m not going to go into details of facts and numbers, anyone can google to find those out.
 So I will offer up some websites that are particularly useful.